EstlCAM is for generating GCode, Machine control is in beta.

 Changing the clearance plane to something a little smaller really speeds up a job since the z axis is the slowest.
 This is how far above the material it should travel to before it moves.
 You should change the milling direction depending on what kind of material you are cutting, more on this in another post.
 Setting the z-axis origin to the top of the material makes it easy to set the home position, along with that is program start at origin.
 Choosing to end the program “above origin” is safe, “above last position” is the fastest.

 The creator of Estlcam recently updated his software for us!
 In the CNC Program Generation tab, choose Marlin (if you are using my firmware).
 Important – Set feed unit to mm/min- (this is what the marlin firmware needs).
-For now turn off arcs (causes odd shaped holes, I think the firmware needs tuning), and the file extension “gcode” is the easiest.
+For now turn off arcs (causes odd shaped small holes holes), and the file extension “gcode” is the easiest.

 You are ready to generate some GCode.